|

 bias (7-19), reduces any supposed favourable evidence to mere false-positives,

+also confirmed by subsequent rigorous trials.
 I shall substantiate my taking care to choose

 only publications and authors known to be objective in the evaluation